statistikat/STATcubeR/README.md

 as.data.frame(my_response)
 ```

-This will produce a tidy table, which contains a column for each
+This will produce a tidy table, which contains a column for each field
-dimension of the table.
-Furthermore, two columns will be present for
+of the table.
+Furthermore, two columns will be present for each measure
-each measure

 ``` r
 as.data.frame(my_response) %>% .[c(1:4, 19:24), ]